Beckman Institute for Advanced Science and Technology

 Applicants should prepare and upload a PDF file that describes your proposed research.
 Proposals are limited to two pages in length.
 Your proposal must include these elements within the two-page length:

-- One (1) paragraph discussing your plans for broader impact, diversity and outreach.
-View available options here.
+- One (1) paragraph discussing your plans for broader impacts and education, such as teaching in QCB Summer School or workshops.
 Email Dr. Sharlene Denos after you have your two or more research mentors.
 You are required to contact Dr. Denos to discuss your plans prior to submission.

 Faculty support statements (< 1 page in length, at least 2 statements required)

 All STC QCB faculty who will advise you as a postdoc must write and sign a brief (2-3 sentences) statement of support.
 You may combine these signed statements into a one (1)-page PDF document to upload with your application as a single document or submit them as separate documents.
-If you have an optional third faculty sponsor, you must also have a statement from them.
+If you have additional faculty sponsor(s), you must also have a statement from each of them.

 Representative paper or extended dissertation abstract (required)